mauranolab/decal/README.md

 a _Negative Binomial_ (or _Gamma-Poisson_) regression, modeling each gene
 UMI count by the cell total count and the cell alteration status.

+## Features

+- `decal` is compatible with **tidyverse** analysis.
+- Includes a suit of simulation functions to generate your own dataset based `decal` model and evaluate your statistical power.
+- Package has few dependencies, requiring only `MASS`, `fastglm` and `Matrix`.
+- Can evaluate specific clonal alteration and gene effect, instead of modeling all genes and all alterations.
+This allow us to quickly investigate a large number of interactions skipping unlikely effects.

 ## Instalation

 To install `decal` package current version, open your R terminal and type: